Bridgestone e6 Review: My Favorite Golf Ball Under $30?

-When I first wrote this review of the Bridgestone e6 five years ago, I was really impressed with the performance, especially relative to it’s price.
+When I first wrote this review of the Bridgestone e6 ten years ago, I was really impressed with the performance, especially relative to its price.

-Let’s be real, the average person won’t be able to tell the difference between the current model or the one from a couple years ago.
+But the average person won’t be able to tell any major differences between the current model and the generation before it.

 (If you’re looking for balls under $20, I recommend checking out the Noodle.)